harishdurga/my-notes/docker-kubernetes/creating-production-workflow.md

 ```bash
 docker attach <container id>
 ```
 this will attach our terminal to the std in, out and err of the container specified with id in the command.
+This will be attached to the standard in of the primary process inside the conatiner. so if we run the `npm run test` then the `npm` will be the primary process in the conatiner.

+#### Multistep Docker Builds:
+So in a multistep build process, the result of first step will be used in the second build step.
+In this process we have two phases. `Build phase` and `run phase`.